Faith events in York, Chester, Lancaster counties

 Covenant Presbyterian Church, Celanese at Mount Gallant roads, Rock Hill: Plentiful Harvest Kitchen, 4-6 p.m.
 Sundays for anyone who is hungry.
 Details: 803-366-8223.

-First Presbyterian Church, East Main Street, Rock Hill: Palm Sunday community service, 10:15 a.m.
-Sunday in Fountain Park with St. John’s United Methodist Church, The Well and Freedom Temple Ministries.
-Retired men and women’s luncheon, noon Tuesday at Jackson’s Cafeteria.
-Yarns of Love, 3 p.m.
-Thursday.
-Maundy Thursday with Holy Communion by intinction, 7 p.m.
-Thursday.
-Stations of the Cross, 6:30 p.m.
-Friday beginning at The Well, 135 S. Oakland Ave., concluding at Fountain Park.
+First Presbyterian Church, East Main Street, Rock Hill: Flowering of the Cross, 10 a.m. with breakfast in the ministry center.
+Bake sale before and after worship to support Children’s Mission in Rwanda.
+Keenagers’ luncheon with Copycats performance, 1 p.m.
+Tuesday in the ministry center.
+Ladies exercise, 6 p.m.
+Tuesday and Thursday.
+Ladies night out, 6 p.m.
+Thursday at Sakura.
+Come See Me pancake breakfast, Saturday.

 Grace Presbyterian Church, S.C.
-160 West, Fort Mill: Maundy Thursday service to experience Jesus’s final days with the disciples, 7 p.m.
-Thursday.
-Easter sunrise service, 7 a.m.
-April 16 at Windjammer Park, Tega Cay.
+160 West, Fort Mill: Easter sunrise service, 7 a.m.
+Sunday at Windjammer Park, Tega Cay.
 Bring chairs or blankets.
 Breakfast at the church at 9 a.m. and Easter worship, 10:15 a.m.

-Oakland Avenue Presbyterian Church, Oakland Avenue, Rock Hill: Palm Sunday worship, 11 a.m.
-Sunday.
-Opening liturgy on the sidewalk in front of the church with Grace Lutheran Church.
-Maundy Thursday Holy Communion, 7 p.m.
-Thursday.
-Good Friday meditation and prayer, 4-6 p.m.
-Friday.
-Pre-school Easter egg hunt hunt, 10-11 a.m. on the playground.
-Bring a basket.
-Easter sunrise worship, 7 a.m.
-April 16 in the Memorial Garden (chapel if rain); worship, 8:45 and 11 a.m. in the sanctuary.
+Oakland Avenue Presbyterian Church, Oakland Avenue, Rock Hill: Easter sunrise worship, 7 a.m.
+Sunday in the Memorial Garden (chapel if rain); worship, 8:45 and 11 a.m. in the sanctuary with music by all the choirs.

-Purity Presbyterian Church, Wylie Street, Chester: Worship, 11 a.m.
-Sunday.
-Breakfast, 9:45 a.m.
-Sundays during Lent.
-Holy Week services, noon Monday-Friday.
-Maundy Thursday service, 7 p.m.
-Thursday.
+Purity Presbyterian Church, Wylie Street, Chester: Easter worship, 11 a.m.
+Sunday; One Great Hour of Sharing offering.

 Send Church News items to churchnews@heraldonline.com or to 132 W. Main St., Rock Hill, SC 29730.
 Deadline is noon Tuesday.